abrahamwoubie/Summer_School_RL/schedule.md

 Speech track takes place in:

 * Wednesday and Thursday: AU206 (Joensuu) and SN200 (Kuopio).
 * Friday: TB247 (Joensuu) and CA104 (Kuopio).
 TB247 is located in Science Park (Tiedepuisto) in second floor.
-From the main entrance, take the spiral-stairs on left and TB247 will be on hallway on right side.
+From the main entrance, take the spiral-stairs on the left and TB247 will be in the hallway on right past the elevators.

 | | Monday | Tuesday | Wednesday | Thursday | Friday (practicals)
 --- | ---  | ---     | ---       | ---      | ---